1fan/zendesk-data-searcher/README.md

 * JSON files should be provided.
 If file is not provided, the default files in the jar will be used.
 * When search on the list field (tags, domain_names, etc), only one value can be searched.
 For instance, you can search on the field `tags` with value `'tagValue'`, but not on field "tag" with value `['tag1', 'tag2']`

-# Tradeoff

-This implementation used a "Lazy Init" mode to initialize the indexes - the indexes will only be initialized when it's started to be used.
-Thus the first search will be slower than the subsequence operations because the JSON files will be parsed and indexes will be built in this stage.

 # How Text Search works?